 USAMMDA Force Health Protection Division (FHP), on behalf of the Secretary of the Army as Lead Component and the Surgeon General of the Army under DoD Instruction (DoDI) 6200.02, provides an urgent treatment, diagnostic or prophylactic capability against high consequence threats when FDA-approved products are unavailable, are contraindicated, or are not effective.

 In this role, FHP:

 - Facilitates Investigational New Drug (IND) and Emergency Use Authorization (EUA) product use approval by the Assistant Secretary of Defense for Health Affairs (ASD(HA)), as required by DoDI 6200.02.

-- Establishes and manages FDA-compliant protocols, product procurement, shipment and inventories, and regulatory reporting, and interfaces with the USAMRMC Institutional Review Board (IRB) as the IRB of record for DoDI 6200.02 protocols to enable execution of protocols worldwide, during emergent events or contingency operations.
+- Establishes and manages FDA-compliant protocols, product procurement, shipment and inventories, and regulatory reporting, and interfaces with the U.S. Army Medical Research and Development Command Institutional Review Board as the IRB of record for DoDI 6200.02 protocols to enable execution of protocols worldwide, during emergent events or contingency operations.

 - Partners with other federal advanced developers and the Centers for Disease Control and Prevention (CDC) to identify products for portfolio inclusion.

 - Some FHP protocols address low-probability/high-consequence biothreat-related diseases.

 - Others provide a means to treat conditions endemic in areas important to the DoD.

 Indications Addressed by FHP Expanded Access and Emergency Use Protocols

 |Biothrax® (Anthrax Vaccine, Adsorbed) with antibiotics||Anthrax Post-Exposure Prophylaxis|